jfjensen/CarND-Path-Planning-Project/README.md

 ##### Initializing the path plan (lines 427-454)

+* Saving the remainder of the path plan, which was returned by the vehicle.
+* If the path plan is empty, initialize path planner position based on position of vehicle.
+* Otherwise infer path planner position based on the position in the saved path plan.

 ##### Adding positions to the path plan (lines 461-488)

 A for loop is used to make sure that a path is projected 50 ticks out in the future.

+For every iteration of the loop:

-Finding the closest vehicles using the ticks ahead.
+* Finding the closest vehicles given the ticks ahead.

-The behavior tree is being run using `selector_root->tick()`.
+* The behavior tree is being run using `selector_root->tick()`.

-The new  `distance increment` value is retrieved from the `PathPlanner` object.
+* The new  `distance increment` value is retrieved from the `PathPlanner` object.
 A modulo operator is applied to the `distance increment` in order to close the loop.

-Using the splines and the `frenet d value` in order to calculate the `x` and `y` position.
+* Using the splines and the `frenet d` value from the `PathPlanner` in order to calculate the `x` and `y` position.